-Jeff is a veteran drummer with strong, steady beats and nice singing voice.
+Jeff Ryder of Jeff Ryder's Drum Shop is a veteran drummer with strong, steady beats and nice singing voice.
 He loves to drive long distances too, so he's a wonderful addition for the long road trips.
 He owns Jeff Ryder's drum shops; one located in Austin and one in San Antonio.
 His red signature drum sticks are the best for boomba and drum playing.

 Michael worked with and recorded with Das Ist Lustig in 2012.
 Michael also plays drums periodically with The Alex Meixner Band, The Temple Jazz Orchestra, and many others.
 His steady beat, wacky personality, character accents and clean vocals add a nice twist to the Das Ist Lustig experience.

-Das Ist Lustig is fun as a duo, a 3, 4 or 5 piece band.
-They offer a great dance and show band complete with tuba, drums and plenty of folk instruments.
+Das Ist Lustig is fun as a duo, a 3 piece party band, or full party package with folk dancers and skilled instigators.
+They can also offer a dance and show band complete with tuba, drums and plenty of folk instruments.
 With upbeat polkas, romantic waltzes, audience interaction, controlled chaos and sassy humor, this band will charm every guest.
 Give them a try at your next event.
 You and your guests will be glad you did!